termmerge/nlpcore/README.md

 [![Build Status](https://travis-ci.org/termmerge/nlpcore.svg?branch=master)](https://travis-ci.org/termmerge/nlpcore)

 # TermMerge (NLPCore Service)
-Core Kernel Server that orchestrates all the low-level data crunching work needed for reporting, storing and running queries about **word convergences**.
-NLPCore obtains reported word convergences placed on Apache Kafka and stores them on an immutable distributed file dataset as well as mutates the necessary databases
+Core Kernel Server that orchestrates all the low-level, fault-tolerant and highly-intensive data crunching work needed for running Natural Language Processing tasks, including queries about **word convergences**.
+From famous NLP tasks like POS and NER tagging to custom, homegrown implementations like Word Convergences and Semantic Tagging, to anything in between, NLPCore does it and does it with strong scalability and redundancy.

 Service consumers can:
 * Hook up to TermMerge's NLPCore Service using **WebSockets** to get live analytics on reported word convergences